jameswomack/exploding-video-tiles/readme.md

 ### Prerequisites to run this experiment
 1. Chrome version 49.0.2612.0 canary (64-bit)
 2. enable-experimental-canvas-features & enable-javascript-harmony enabled (you can do it manually or use chrome-canary-experiment-enabler-osx off npmjs.org)

-### Running the experiment
-Simply open index.html in Chrome Canary